edulinq/autograder-server/docs/types.md

 ### FileSpec -- Path

 A FileSpec with `type` equal to `path` points to an absolute or relative path accessible from the current machine.
-The path may include a glob pattern to target multiple files or directories.
+The path may include a glob pattern to target multiple files/directories.
-Multiple dirents are copied into `dest` if it's a directory (or will be created as a directory if it doesn’t exist).
+`dest` must be a directory if multiple files/directories are being copied (a new directory will be created if `dest` doesn't exist).
-An error occurs if multiple dirents try to get copied into an existing file.
+An error occurs if multiple files/directories try to get copied when `dest` is an existing file.
 When a relative path is specified, additional context is required to know the relative base.
 For example, a FileSpec in an assignment config is relative to the assignment directory (the directory where the `assignment.json` file lives).